Econ Market Research

 • By Industry

 Based on the industry, the global hydrogen hubs market is categorized into automotive, aviation, defense, marines, and space.
 The automotive vehicles category leads the global hydrogen hubs market with the largest revenue share in 2023.
 FCVs, or fuel cell vehicles, run on hydrogen as their fuel.
-Only water vapor is released as a byproduct when these cars use fuel cells to tu hydrogen into energy.
+Only water vapor is released as a byproduct when these cars use fuel cells to turn hydrogen into energy.

 As a means of advancing the creation of a transportation infrastructure based on hydrogen, hydrogen hubs facilitate the production, delivery, and storage of hydrogen for use in the automotive industry.
 In particular, hydrogen-powered aircraft are being investigated as possible aviation fuel sources.
 Hydrogen finds its application in the defense industry where it can power distant sites, power military vehicles, and facilitate strategic maneuvers.
 Ship fuel cells, which lower emissions and encourage environmentally friendly shipping, rely on hydrogen, which is produced and distributed in the maritime industry through hydrogen hubs.